chainguard-images/images/images/sqlpad/README.md

 docker stop sqlpad
 ```

-## Deploying via helm
+## Deploying via Helm
-A helm chart is provided for deploying sqlpad in Kubernetes.
+A Helm chart is provided for deploying sqlpad in Kubernetes.
 This can be found in the applications [GitHub repository](https://github.com/sqlpad/sqlpad/tree/master/sqlpad-charts).
-Below is an example, using the chainguard image with the vendors helm chart:
+Below is an example, using the Chainguard image with the vendor's Helm chart:
 ```bash
 git clone https://github.com/sqlpad/sqlpad.git && cd sqlpad/sqlpad-charts
 helm dependency update